louwrentius/storagefancontrol/README.md

 =================

 This script is meant for storage servers with lots of (spinning) hard drives.
-It regulates the chassis fan speed based on the hard drive temperature.
+It regulates the chassis (PWM) fan speed based on the hard drive temperature.

-The script is intended for people who build large storage servers used in an environment (at home) where noise levels should be kept low.
+The script is intended for people who build large storage servers used in an environment (at home) where noise matters.

 The hard drive temperature is monitored through either SMART or the MegaCLI tool used by LSI-based HBA controllers.